chobbledotcom/house-of-desserts/README.md

 ## About House of Desserts

 House of Desserts is a dessert shop located on Lutterworth High Street, serving fun-filled treats suitable for all ages.
-We specialize in creating delicious desserts using popular brands like Ferrero Rocher, Oreo, Biscoff, Bueno, and Reeses.
+We specialise in creating delicious desserts using popular brands like Ferrero Rocher, Oreo, Biscoff, Bueno, and Reeses.

 ### Our Location